danieleciciani/dataeng-challenge/README.md

 If for some reason at the airflow start up, the two dags are not visible in the UI, execute the following command in one shell:
 * `docker exec truelayer-airflow-scheduler-1 airflow dags reserialize`

 If still not visible, be sure that the project path is inside a parent folder that Docker trust to allow the volume mount.
+Verify it from `Docker > Preferences > Resources > File sharing`.
+If not, add it and restart Docker.